Protocol architecture

 Each registered application adds its own integration layer.
 For the Aave v4 integration:

-• Aave adapter (AaveAdapter): user-facing entry point for the integration.
-Translates user actions (borrow, repay, withdraw) into vault operations.
+- Aave adapter: user-facing entry point for the integration.
+Translates user actions such as borrow, repay, and withdraw into vault operations.

-• Vault swap (BTCVaultSwap): default Liquidation Liquidity Provider (LLP) for the Aave integration.
-Registered as its own Aave Hub spoke for WBTC liquidity, distinct from the Babylon Core Spoke for vault collateral.
+- Vault swap: default Liquidation Liquidity Provider (LLP) for the Aave integration.
+It is registered as its own Aave Hub spoke for WBTC liquidity, distinct from the Babylon Core Spoke for vault collateral.

 Off-chain

-Off-chain refers to participant software and protocols, not centralized infrastructure.
-Three categories:
+Off-chain refers to participant software and protocols, not custody.

-• Protocols: the BABE cut-and-choose protocol establishes garbled circuit instances between claimer-challenger pairs at vault creation.
-Signature exchange among participants assembles the transaction graph.
-The SP1 zero-knowledge proof pipeline generates the proofs needed for peg-out claims.
+- Protocols.
+The BABE cut-and-choose protocol establishes garbled circuit instances between claimer-challenger pairs at vault creation.
+Signature exchange assembles the transaction graph.
+The SP1 proof pipeline generates the proofs needed for peg-out claims.

-• Participants: the Depositor, the Vault Provider, Application Vault Keepers, and Universal Challengers each run vault management software.
-The Security Council holds emergency multi-sig keys (3 of 5 quorum on the public testnet).
+- Participants.
+The Vault Provider, Application Vault Keepers, and Universal Challengers each run vault management software.
 Per-actor responsibilities are on Protocol actors.

-• Storage: Application Vault Keepers store garbled circuit artifacts needed for proof verification.
-The depositor also receives a copy of their own claimer artifacts plus a WOTS keypair file, both required for the self-claim fallback.
+- Storage.
+Participants store the artifacts needed for proof verification and challenge flows.
+The depositor receives their own claimer artifacts plus a WOTS keypair file; both are required for the self-claim fallback.

 Peg-in mechanism